-To figure out your “cash runway” (how long the company has until it runs out of cash), take the rest of the money left in the cash reserves and divide it by the burn rate.
+To figure out your cash runway (how long the company has until it runs out of cash), take the rest of the money left in the cash reserves and divide it by the burn rate.
 For example, if there is $200,000 left and the burn rate is $50,000 per month, it will take 4 months for the company to run out of cash.

-It’s often best to have a negative burn rate.
+It’s often best to have a negative cash burn rate.
 That means you are building your cash reserves, not using them up.
 There are certainly cases where investing your cash in growth is a good idea, though: startups, obviously, but also bootstrapped companies that are trying to grow.
 Just make sure you plan for that cash burn and then track your progress.

-How to reduce your burn rate
+How do you reduce your cash burn rate?